 -

 This TSUBAME Report Overflow series discuss monitoring trends of overseas TSUBAME sensors and other activities which the Internet Threat Monitoring Quarterly Reports does not include.
-This article covers the monitoring results for the period of April to June 2022.
+This article covers the monitoring results for the period of January to March 2023.
 The scan trends observed with TSUBAME sensors in Japan are presented in graphs here.
-Observation trends of packets from scanners in Japan TSUBAME observes packets from a variety of sources.
-It...
+Observation of suspicious packets sent from a hosting company in Japan From February to March, we observed...

 -